finos/FDC3/README.md

 ## Configuring the client

-`getClientAPI` (in `index.ts`): Called (with options) by an FDC3 Aoo to retrieve the API.
+`getClientAPI` (in `index.ts`): Called (with options) by an FDC3 App to retrieve the API.
 This retrieves `details` from the desktop agent and initialises a `DesktopAgent` API implementation, returning it in a promise.
 There are various options available:

   - `strategies`: This allows plugable strategies for getting the DA.
 Two exist:
     - `electron-event` which waits for `window.fdc3` to be set and
     - `post-message` which fires a post message up to the opening window/iframe (or whatever is set in the `frame` option) asking for details of how to construct a `DesktopAgent` API implementation.
   - `frame` : when _not_ using a loaded iframe, you can begin communicating with a port on a particular frame.
 By default, opener or window, but you can pick something else if you want.

 ## Configuring Server

-   - **For the desktop agent**: `supply` (in `agent/supply.ts`):  Called by the desktop agent on startup, allows it to supply FDC3 APIs to apps when they ask for one via the `post-message` strategy.
+   - **For the desktop agent**: `supply` (in `server/supply.ts`):  Called by the desktop agent on startup, allows it to supply FDC3 APIs to apps when they ask for one via the `post-message` strategy.
 This takes the following parameters:
      - A `checker`, which checks the origin window for the API request.
 It should be a window that the Desktop Agent is aware of.
-     - A map of `detailsResolver`s, which returns a map of properties to send to the API requestor (the app) that should be used to instantiate the API.
-This map is keyed by the names of the _methods_ above.
+     - A `detailsResolver`s, which returns a map of properties to send to the API requestor (the app) that should be used to instantiate the API.
+     - A `portResolver` which is responsible for providing a `MessagePort` for the server and client to communicate over.

 ## Notes